forestgrape/coronavirus/index.md

 [in rework]
 In the following mechanism of actions are guessed:
 * tissue resident T cells distributed through the respiratory tract recognize preserved parts of the initially translated ORFs and induce aptosis in infected cells [citations and argumentation in work 14.7.].
-* Antibodies against some well preserved proteins parts.
+* Antibodies against some well preserved parts of proteins.
     - some extern proteins, which are preserved.
 The antibodies could either render the viruses uninfectious or acting as opsonins.
 Candidates:
         * S1
     - non extern proteins presented via MHC 1.
 The antibodies act as opsonins or are directly receptors of cytotoxic cells.